wrightcameron/picoCTF-challenges/generalSkills/magikarp-ground-mission/solution.md

 Following the text directions leads to completing the challenge.
 But another way to solve or find all the files is to use the find command.
 The first 2 flag files have flag in the name, so assuming the third one does as well.
 The find command will work, `find / -name "*flag*" -print 2> /dev/null`.
 Using this find command you can scan all parts of the system for the flags.

 ## Solution
-The challenge is to ssh onto a docker container running ubuntu.
-In this server are parts of the flag scattered between the launding dir, root directory, and the home of the user.
+The challenge is to ssh onto a docker container running Ubuntu.
+In this server are parts of the flag scattered between the landing dir, root directory, and the home of the user.
 Each of these dir have a part of the flag and a text file saying where the next one is.